Northland Region: History

 Kerikeri, Bay of Islands.
 Stone Store (left), St James (rear), and the country's oldest surviving building, Mission House (right).

 According to Māori legend, the North Island of New Zealand was an enormous fish, caught by the demigod Māui.
 For this reason, Northland is sometimes referred to as "The tail of the fish", Te Hiku o Te Ika.

 Northland iwi claim that Kupe made landfall at the Hokianga (although others claim this was at Taipa) in the northwest of Northland, and thus the region claims that it was the birthplace of New Zealand.
 Some of the oldest traces of Māori kāinga (fishing villages) can be found here.

 If the Māori regard the region as the legendary birthplace of the country, there can be no doubt that it was the European starting-point for the modern nation of New Zealand.
-Traders, whalers and sealers were among the first arrivals, and the gum and timber of the mighty kauri trees brought more colonisers.
+Traders, whalers and sealers were among the first arrivals, and the gum and timber of the mighty kauri trees brought more settlers.

 In the Bay of Islands, Russell, formerly known as Kororareka, was the first permanent European settlement and Kerikeri contains many historic buildings, including the Stone Store, New Zealand's oldest extant stone building.
 The nearby settlement of Waitangi was of even more significance, as the signing place of New Zealand's founding document, the Treaty of Waitangi between the Māori tribes and the British Crown, on 6 February 1840.

 Between 1870 and 1920, the major industry in Northland was kauri gum digging, which by the 1910s was centred around the townships of Ahipara and Houhora.